playfulprogramming/playfulprogramming/content/blog/angular-components-control-value-accessor/index.md

 # Consumption {#consume-demo}

-Now that we've done that work, let's put it all together, apply [the styling from before](#code-demo), and consume the component we've built!
+Now that we've done that work let's put it all together, apply [the styling from before](#code-demo), and consume the component we've built!

 We'll need to start by importing `FormModule` and `ReactiveFormModule` into your `AppModule` for `ngModel` and `formControl` support respectively.